Babylex710/Team-Profile-Generator/README.md

 A command-line application that accepts user input to genterate a webpage that displays the manager's team basic information.

+-'npm start' to start application in the command-line

 - a manager can input their name, employee ID, email address, and office number

 - an engineer can input their name, employee ID, email address, and GitHub username